MENU

 Academic requirements

-This course sequence below does not include all the courses required to obtain a Bachelor of Arts degree (BA).You must also take some additional Political Science and French courses (some during the exchange), as well as elective courses and WQB requirements, in order to satisfy BA degree requirements.
+The course sequence below does not include all the courses required to obtain a Bachelor of Arts degree (BA).You must also take some additional Political Science and French courses (some during the exchange), as well as elective courses and WQB requirements (taught in English), in order to satisfy BA degree requirements.
 Consult your student advisor regularly and refer to the FCP program requirements in the SFU Academic Calendar.
 In addition to this sequence, you will either take a fifth course in the fall and spring terms and/or take courses in the summer term, and/or add a fifth year of study.

 All courses listed are offered IN FRENCH unless indicated otherwise.

 NOTE: This is only an example of a typical 4-year course sequence.
-The sequence may change slightly from year-to-year due to course offerings modifications.
+The sequence may change slightly from year-to-year due to modifications to course offerings.
 In addition, students may choose to adapt their sequence for various reasons.

 Cohort-specific course sequences will be communicated directly to FCP students prior to each Fall and Spring term enrollment period.